 Do I have to move to Canberra permanently?

 Yes.
-The majority of positions available at the end of the Graduate Trainee program are located in Central Office which is located in Canberra.
+The majority of positions available at the end of the Graduate program are located in Central Office which is located in Canberra.
 Opportunity for permanent placements in other locations outside of Canberra will depend on operational requirements and the skill set of the employee.

 Will I get to work at the airport or on the boats?

-Positions based within Airport Operations and the Marine Unit are Operational focused and very different to the opportunity available to Graduate Trainees.
-If you are interested in Operational positions within Australian Customs and Border Protection Service please view the Trainee and Marine Unit recruitment campaigns to assist you with your career decision.
+Positions based within Airport Operations and the Marine Unit are operational focused and very different to the opportunity available to Graduates .
+If you are interested in operational positions within ACBPS please view the Trainee and Marine Unit recruitment campaigns to assist you with your career decision.